heera/requent/README.md

     'Requent' => Requent\Facade\Requent::class,

-If you done everything right then you can start using it without any configurations but you can customize it if your need.
+If you've done everything right then you can start using it without any configuration but you can customize it if you need.

 ## <a name="how-it-works"></a> How It Works